flatpak/flatpak-docs/docs/sandbox-permissions.rst

 While application developers have control over the sandbox permissions they wish to configure, good practice is encouraged and can be enforced.
 For example, the Flathub hosting service places requirements on which permissions can be used, and software on the host may warn users if certain permissions are used.

-The following guidelines describe which some permissions can be freely used, which can be used on an as-needed basis, and which should be avoided.
+The following guidelines describe which permissions can be freely used, which can be used on an as-needed basis, and which should be avoided.

 Standard permissions
 ````````````````````